softwarefactory-project/sf-docs/docs/config_project/index.rst

   Files starting by a "_" are default settings and they may be modified by an upgrade of Software Factory, thus they **shouldn't be modified manually**.
+  Whenever you want to modify them, please propose an update to factory settings
+  here:

 .. toctree::